Kinard-Coding-club/Grand-Ummative/readme.md

 >[!IMPORTANT]
 >From Adrian:
+>
 >This repository does **NOT** recive regular updates.
 Issues will not typycally be read.
->However, I will push updates only if there is a MAJOR issue.
+>However, I will push updates only if there is a MAJOR issue completely disabling the game function or causing a security issue.
+>
 >On this note, requirements will not change.

 ## Requirements: